 → For the ones into photography

-If you’re new to aerial photos, with this drone with an integrated 4k camera you’ll be able get your shots to the next level.
-Not only it’ll give original angles, but you’ll be comfortable carrying it –it weights just over 2 pounds (about a kilo).
+If you’re new to aerial photos, with this ultralight compact drone you’ll be able get your shots to the next level.
+Not only it’ll give original angles, but you’ll be comfortable carrying it –it weights just half a pound (250 grams).

 Full disclosure: I don’t own this one, but it’s the one I want (if someone is thinking of getting me a present 😅), I have operated it, though, so I’m confident recommending it.